 For basic toilet clogs (plunger):

-- Use what’s called a flanged plunger.
-These are the more fancier types that has sort of an extra cup on the end of it.
+Use what’s called a flanged plunger.
+These are the more fancier types that have sort of an extra cup on the end of it.
 See photo at right.

-- Try pouring a little bit of water into the clogged toilet.
 See if it drains away or if it’s just staying in the bowl.
-This can give you an indication of how you’re doing if it’s hard to tell.
+This can also give you an indication of how you’re doing if it’s hard to tell.

-- If the bowl doesn’t drain, then move on to the more aggressive attach described below.
+If the bowl still doesn’t drain, then move on to the more aggressive attach described below.

 For stubborn toilet clogs (auger):

-- Clean auger thoroughly and try to dry in outside if it’s warm.
+Clean auger thoroughly and try to dry in outside if it’s warm.
 These things tend to really rust despite their job function being in and around water.